rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-2-in-pre-order.md

                                                     f   g
 ```

-Note that the document tree is such that its nodes are labeled with alphabetical
+Note that the document tree is such that its nodes are labeled with letters in
-letters in ascending order with regards to the pre-order tree traversal.
-Because
+ascending order with regards to the pre-order tree traversal.
+Because of that,
-of that, sequence `n` contains the first 9/nine letters in ascending order.
+sequence `n` contains the first 9/nine letters in ascending order.

 <!-- ======================================================================= -->
 ## encoding